naomijub/wooridb/README.md

 ### `DELETE ENTITY with ID`:
-Deletes the last entity event: This is pretty simple, it deletes the last state of an entity.
-So if you have one update on your entity it will roll back to the `INSERT` event.
-However, if you have only an `INSERT` event you state will become an empty hashmap.
+Deletes the last entity event, that is, it deletes the last state of an entity.

+If you have, for example, one update on your entity, it will roll back to the `INSERT` event.
+However, if you have only an `INSERT` event then your state will become an empty hashmap.

 Example request: `'delete 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`
   - [ ] Delete entity with ID at transaction-time

 ### `EVICT ENTITY`:

 #### `EVICT ENTITY ID`:
-Removes all occurrences of an entity with the specific ID.
+Removes all occurrences of an entity with the given ID.

 Example request `'EVICT 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.

 For now it only deletes the access to the entity history.

 #### `EVICT ENTITY`:
-Evicts all registries from entity and removes entity: Similar to SQL `DROP TABLE <entity>`. `EVICT my_entity`.
+Evicts all registries from entity and removes entity: Similar to SQL `DROP TABLE <entity>`.
+Example request: `EVICT my_entity`.